Scaling Design System Adoption at Vattenfall

 Designers and developers often relied on informal communication instead of a centralized source of truth, creating friction in daily workflows and inconsistencies across products.

-The goal of the project was to improve the scalability, clarity, and usability of the design system while supporting better collaboration between teams.
+The goal was to improve scalability, clarity, and usability of the design system while supporting better collaboration between teams.

 Discovery